 - Launch it and click the Scan button.

-How to Remove Cache Files Manually
+How to Manually Remove Cache Files on Mac

-- From your desktop, press Command + Shift + G.
+- On your desktop, press Command-Shift-G.

-- Type in ~/Library/Caches and press Enter.
+- Type in ~/Library/Caches and press Return.

 - Drag the cache files you want to delete to the Trash.